Venice for Visitors logo

 • Carry change for toilets, which often have turnstiles at the entrances.
 Public WCs of the Venice sanitation authority charge a mind-boggling 1,50.
 Some larger museums (such as the Doge's Palace) have attended restrooms with posted fees.
 In other museums and galleries, toilets are often free.

 ABOVE: If you rely on Venice's municipal toilets, plan to do your business during business hours.
-(And don't rely on the posted hours, since a WC may be closed because an attendant didn't show up or went home early.)
+(And don't take the posted hours too literally, since a WC may be closed for any number of reasons.)

 • Pay attention to spelling.
 "Signori" means "men," and "Signore" means "women."
 Fortunately, many restroom signs use icons instead of text.